Oumaima-Boumlik/Oumaima-Boumlik/README.md

 <br />

 ### Hello World, I'm Oumaima ! 👋
-   🎓   -A double diplomas engineering student, graduated in the fields of Software Engineering & Information Management Systems from The Higher National Scool of Mines Rabat-Morocco, and currently, I'm a Data Engineering student (M2) at IMT LILLE DOUAI.
+   🎓   -A Junior Data Scientist, graduated in the fields of Software Engineering & Information Management Systems from The Higher National Scool of Mines Rabat-Morocco, and currently, I'm a Data Engineering student (M2) at IMT LILLE DOUAI.

  🐍 📊   - A Data Enthusiast: During my journey, I've developed a keen interest in the Data Science field and the different applications of AI in real life.
 I have deep knowledge in the fields of Mathematics, Algorithmic, Software Engineering, Data Mining, and Machine Learning, and computer vision.